Ghana’s Proposed Mother-Tongue Policy: What It Could Mean for Basic Education

 • Support more inclusive and culturally grounded classrooms

-• Strengthen parent engagement in early learning
+• Encourage stronger parent engagement in early education

 • Teacher language proficiency gaps